 Most carriers require you use your over-the-counter benefits through mail order.
 AARP Medicare Complete Advantage Plans allow you to buy items directly from the pharmacy.

-Secure Horizons Medicare Part D
+Secure Horizons Part D prescription drug plans

 Secure Horizons, now branded as AARP Medicare Complete, offers Part D plans throughout the United States for prescription drug coverage.